-- inner layer - finely fibrillar glial tissue often containing haemosiderin
+- inner layer: finely fibrillar glial tissue often containing hemosiderin

 As they are most frequently seen in young women, it has been suggested that hormonal changes play a part in their formation.
 As these women get older the cyst initially enlarges and then shrinks.
 In males, they tend to remain stable over time.

-The cyst typically contains proteinacous fluid which as a result does not follow CSF on imaging.
+The cyst typically contains proteinaceous fluid which as a result does not follow CSF on imaging.